 Welcome to the Batavia Photography Club

-The photo club meets on the 1st and 3rd Mondays from September through May.
+The photo club meets on Mondays from September through May.

 Meetings are held at the Richmond Memorial Library, 5 Ross ST, Batavia New York 14020 at 6:30 P.M for camera questions or informal picture critiques.
 The meetings formal presentation starts at 7:00 P.M.
 (Unless otherwise noted).